 While browsing the web, you might face a strange issue where some websites not opening in any browser like Chrome, Firefox, Edge, etc. A website not loading issue is annoying, especially when all other sites are working fine.
 And only some websites are not loading in any browser.
 This may happen with Windows 7, 8/8.1 & Windows 10, Windows 11, or even on macOS X.

-You may have tried many different solutions to fix this error like restarting the router and computer, tried safe mode in Windows, disabling few windows services and if it is still not working for you then probably you came to right place.
+You may have tried many different solutions to fix this error, like restarting the WiFi router and computer, trying safe mode in Windows, and disabling a few windows services.
+If it is still not working for you, you probably came to the right place.

-There may be numbers of reason why your computer is blocking access to a particular website.
+There may be several reasons your computer is blocking access to a particular website.

-Try to recall what you were doing before getting this annoying issue?
-Were you installing a new software, patch, crack, keygen?
-Or maybe you just start getting this issue without doing anything.
+Try to recall what you were doing before getting this annoying issue.
+Did you install new software, patch, crack, or keygen?
+Or maybe you started getting this issue out of nowhere.

-This problem occurs when a program tries to change DNS server address of your computer and affects it in different ways like it tries to change proxy settings, DNS address, and other connection settings.
+This problem mainly occurs when a program tries to change the DNS server address of your computer and affects it in different ways, like changing proxy settings, DNS addresses, and other connection settings or blocking your WiFi.

-Or your ISP is having the problem with their default DNS server address.
+Or your ISP is having a problem with their default DNS server address.